 - Dr. Catherine Cornwell is specialized in research related to animal models of early-life adversity and enrichment effects on sensory, cognitive and social development [Diversity areas addressed: disability, developmental age, socioeconomic status].

-- Dr. Aesoon Park specializes in research on differential risk pathways (e.g., racial discrimination, alcohol metabolism genes) toward health disparities in alcohol use/misuse and co-occurring health behaviors among adolescents and young adults of from diverse racial and economically disadvantaged backgrounds.
+- Dr. Aesoon Park specializes in research on differential risk pathways (e.g., racial discrimination, alcohol metabolism genes) toward health disparities in alcohol use/misuse, substance use, & sleep deficiency among individuals from racial/ethnic minorities and economically disadvantaged backgrounds.